Deliverr charges a storage fee for each SKU with units in inventory in our fulfillment network. A SKU's storage fee

 To see which items are affected, go to sellerportal.deliverr.com/reports and create an 'Inventory - Units in Long Term Storage’ report.
 Items that are non-zero in the last column, 'Units >= 365 days old,' will be charged at this different rate.

-We encourage you to create promotions for these items to clear out inventory, or if desired create a removal order to send those items to you.
+We encourage you to create promotions for these items to clear out inventory or create a removal order to send those items back to you.

-- Long term storage fees will be stopped when a warehouse decrements those units in the inventory.
+- Long term storage fees will be stop when a warehouse decrements those units from inventory.
 This is soon after, but not exactly when a removal is created in seller portal.

 - FIFO (first in, first out)

-- When accounting for storage fees, Deliverr does operate on a FIFO basis.
+- When accounting for storage fees — Deliverr does operate on a FIFO basis.
 This means that we decrement counts based on the oldest units first.
-This will move you out of the long term storage tier faster and decrease the size of your bill.
+This will move you out of the long term storage tier faster and overall decrease your total fees.

-- When considering actual fulfilled units for a customer order or a removal order, Deliverr does not do FIFO.
-We choose which actual unit to fulfill a given order based on which warehouse location plus carrier that we believe can best fulfill the service level of that particular order.
+- When considering actual fulfilled units for a customer order or a removal order — Deliverr does not use FIFO.
+We choose which actual unit to fulfill a given order based on the warehouse location and carrier that we believe can best fulfill the service level of that particular order.
 Within a given warehouse, there is no guarantee which item will be fulfilled.